Omega Genève Dynamic watches from the 1970s

 One interesting thing worth mentioning when talking about the Omega Genève Dynamic is the free and broad usage of calibers in them.
 During my research, I came across a dozen different calibers that, at one point in time, Omega built into these marvellous little machines.
 While the calibers vary from 3-digit to later 4-digit 10XX movements, the fundamentals of the watch in terms of their looks never really changed.
 So, it is possible to have two timepieces next to each other than more or less look the same.
 One would have a cal.
 552 the other a cal.
 1481.
 Of course, most of the movements were automatic, but in some cases, you can find a Dynamic with a hand-wound 601 movement (ST 135.0033).
 Also, some models had no date; others had a day-date function or only a date aperture.
 See, they’re starting to look more distinct.

 The Dynamic was designed to be worn with a bracelet or a strap where the owner can screw the ring off of the case back that holds the bracelet in place.
 Pop the case out and put on, let’s say, a leather strap.
 Then the ring goes back on, and you’re good to go.
 I need to mention that unless you have a case back tool, you are not going to be able to swap between straps.
 Lest you don’t mind scratching the back while screwing the ring off with, let’s say, a tweezer.
 Please don’t do it, though.
-Back in the days, Omega would supply a little red plastic tool (tool 107 for men’s and 102 for ladies’) to help you with that.
+Back in the days, Omega would supply a little red plastic tool to help you with that.
 Nowadays, they are super rare to find.
 Anyone with some design skills and a 3D printer could make a great side business printing these.

 But getting an ok-ish case back opener that does the job won’t set you back more than €20.
 There are three types of straps/bracelets one could buy with their Genève Dynamic.
 The simplest option was a bracelet where an integrated metal ring connected the two bracelet parts.
 The watch case would sit in this O-ring then the ring that secures the bracelet to the case comes to the back and done.
 If you wanted a leather on it, and Omega offered many in various colours that were also not a problem.
 These were not real leather, rather Corfam – a synthetical leather-like material that the brand often used in the ’60s and ’70s.
 It’s a one-piece strap, again with the ring in the middle, perforated with tiny holes for more comfortable wearing and Omega steel buckle.
 A third lesser-known option was the strap ring.
 This is what I have.